German girl who allegedly joined ISIS may be tried in Iraq

 The report says that Wenzel met her future husband -- an ISIS fighter -- online.
 After traveling to Istanbul in early July 2016, she says she was taken against her will to Mosul.
 She married an ISIS soldier who was killed soon after, according to SZ.

 More than 930 people -- including children -- have left Germany to fight alongside ISIS in Iraq and Syria, according to the German domestic intelligence service.
-Authorities estimate that 20% of them are young girls and woman.
+Authorities estimate that 20% of them are young girls and women.

 Wenzel's hometown of Pulsnitz is a quiet place with just 7,500 inhabitants, the town's mayor Barbara Luke told CNN.